When creating Popups or other UI elements, do you often find yourself having to decide between a modal or modeless behavior?

 - Advertisers love them

-The truth is, users find them very distracting, simply because they need to stop what they were doing and start interacting with the modal Popup instead.
+The truth is that users find them very distracting simply because they need to stop what they are doing and start interacting with the modal Popup instead.

 In fact, modal dialog boxes are so common in blogs and websites nowadays that regular online users have developed a kind of “Popup blindness” and simply close the Popup without reading it.

 However, users that browse websites sporadically are often overwhelmed and distracted by those Popups.
 In turn, they are a lot more likely to bounce back to Google or simply close your site.